mdouchement/hdr/README.md

 - Normalization (a part of iCAM06 TMO)
 - Drago '03    - Adaptive logarithmic mapping for displaying high contrast scenes
 - Reinhard '05 - Photographic tone reproduction for digital images
-  - Playing could provide better rendering
+  - Playing with parameters could provide better rendering
 - Custom Reinhard '05
 	- Rendering looks like a JPEG photo taken with a smartphone
+- iCAM06       - A refined image appearance model for HDR image rendering

 ## Usage